IV Therapy and Specialty Infusions at Home in SW Fort Worth/Burleson TX

 Vascular Access Device Management

 Patients returning home from Baylor Scott & White Medical Center Hillcrest or Lake Granbury Medical Center with a newly placed PICC line frequently transition to our in-home nursing services specifically for vascular access management alongside their infusion therapy.
+Proper skilled nursing management is essential to preventing central line infections and keeping the device functional throughout your treatment course.

 Infection Prevention During Home IV Therapy

-- Flexible scheduling — We schedule visits around your routine, not the center's availability.
+- Flexible scheduling.
+We schedule visits around your routine, not the center's availability.

 Coordination with Physicians and Specialty Pharmacies

 Our nursing staff communicates directly with your prescribing physician and works with your specialty pharmacy to confirm delivery schedules, medication preparation, and storage requirements before each visit.
 If your condition changes or your physician adjusts the therapy plan, we update the care plan accordingly and communicate the change back to the ordering provider.
+This coordination is part of the clinical service — not an add-on.

 Pediatric IV Therapy at Home

 Children requiring in-home infusion therapy — for conditions including cystic fibrosis, immune deficiencies, chronic infections, or nutritional support — need a nurse with specific pediatric clinical skills.
 Our nursing staff includes nurses with pediatric experience who can administer in-home IV therapy to pediatric patients, manage pediatric vascular access devices, and work sensitively with children and families throughout the treatment process.
-For families in the Burleson and SW Fort Worth area navigating a child's complex medical needs, in-home pediatric infusion therapy can be a genuinely life-changing service.

 Insurance Coverage for In-Home Infusion Therapy